BUSQUE UNA BATERÍA

 Recharging your battery can add months to its lifespan.
 It also strengthens the battery so it can better serve your whole engine.
 The car battery does more than start your engine.
 It protects your onboard electronics from the engine’s stray power spikes.
 It also backfills your alternator if your engine or electronics need more power than the alternator can give at any moment.

-If you’ve ever noticed your car is more responsive right after getting a fresh battery, that’s why!
+If you’ve ever noticed your car is more responsive right after getting a fresh battery, that’s why.
+Your car really does work better with a fresh, fully charged battery.
+Recharging your car battery may be just as important as cleaning battery corrosion.

 BUSCAR UN PUNTO DE VENTA